jpates2/fac-game/README.md

 # BUGSWEEPER

-Interactive game based on the classic 90s game Minesweeper.
+Interactive game based on the 90s classic Minesweeper.
 Users need to clear the board without clicking on any bugs.

 Built using vanilla JS, HTML and CSS.